Limitations on Course Withdrawals

 A student may be blocked from any future term registration for failure to meet financial obligations of a current or previous term.
 A hold will be placed on the student’s account in BANNER until the balance is paid in full.
 Students may make payment arrangements for past due balances by doing the following:

-- Students seeking payment plans for past due balances must apply for a short term loan through their financial aid counselor.
+- Students seeking payment plans for past due balances must seek assistance through Treasury Services at email@example.com or by calling 936-261-1890.

 - Payment plans may be established provided that the student does not owe for a previous payment plan or short term loan.